 Le Macchiole – Messorio

-If Masseto has an equal – or rival – in Tuscany, then it is undoubtedly is Le Macchiole’s Messorio.
+If Masseto has an equal – or rival – in Tuscany, it is undoubtedly Le Macchiole’s Messorio.
 Another of the region’s single-vineyard wines, Messorio, is a complex and refined expression of Merlot.
 It mixes the best elements of Pomerol with the unique terroir of Bolgheri to spectacular effect.
 It has opulence; it has power, and, most importantly of all, it has structure and longevity.
 The wine was first released in 1994 – the name refers to the local historical practice of harvesting wheat in the fall – and has become a massive global success.
 Yet Merlot is notoriously difficult to produce as a single varietal, often ‘relegated’ to supplementing Cabernet Sauvignon’s (initial) austerity as a blending partner.
 But Messerio proves that Merlot can stand on its own two feet, particularly in Bolgheri’s majestic hills.

 website: www.lemacchiole.it